hapax/hapax.github.io/assets/teaching.md

 Maybe we can disagree about the best way to practice walking, but the bottom line is that if students never get anywhere, this claim is made in bad faith.
-They drill in order to drill some more.
+They drill in order to drill.
 So where does the claim come form?
 The truth is that scrubland is easy for teachers and easy for textbook writers.